 But what about those students that don't do well?
 Those that push back against the structures placed upon them in classrooms and schools?
 Those 8th grade boys that refuse to read The Diary of Anne Frank because it bores them to tears?

-You cannot force some students to engage in school – no matter what.
-So what are you going to do?
-How are you going to hook and reel them in?
+You cannot force some students to engage in school - no matter what.

 Imagine telling a group of students, “Today we are going to read a text with minute attention to detail in order to determine what the text is explicitly saying.
 In addition, we will make logical inferences from the given text.
 You will also be citing specific textual evidence in order to support any written or spoken conclusions you may draw from the text.”

 How would most react?
 Eye rolling?
 Looks of dread?
 Furtive glances at watches, clocks, and phones in order to see how long their suffering will last?
 All of the above and more.
 And yet, this is what happens in classrooms every single day.
+On the "outs" - the outside world.

 Inside and the Outs